nickknw/nickknowlson.com/_posts/2012-08-26-ludum-dare-24-finished.markdown

 ---
 layout: post
 title: Ludum Dare &#35;24 - Post-mortem
+description: Post-mortem of my Ludum Dare 24 experience and project.
 ---

 All right, that's it - for better or for worse, I'm out of time.
 There were